Radio Philippines Network: Benedicto ownership (1975–1986)

-The network also became home to, from 1978 up to the early 1980s, the Super Sentai series and tokusatsu programs.
-In 1982, the network adopted The Leader as its official slogan, coupled with its Number 9 and the red corporate logos (the latter of which is still the current logo of the network up to this day).
-In 1986, after the assumption of office of President Corazon Aquino, the government sequestered Radio Philippines Network for allegedly being part of the crony capitalism under the Marcos regime.
-During the live broadcast of Marcos' inauguration from the Malacañang Palace during the last day of the People Power Revolution, rebels shut down the RPN transmitter on Panay Avenue, and it resumed broadcasts again on March 3, 1986.
+In addition, the network was the home of the Japanese Super Sentai series and tokusatsu programs from 1978 until the early 1980s.
+In 1981, the network adopted The Leader as its official slogan, coupled with its number 9, the red corporate logo (which is the network's current logo) and the theme composed by Domeng Amarillo.
+In 1986, after President Corazon Aquino assumed office, the government sequestered Radio Philippines Network for allegedly being part of crony capitalism under the Marcos regime.
+During the live broadcast of Marcos' inauguration from the Malacañang Palace during the final day of the People Power Revolution, rebels shut down the RPN transmitter on Panay Avenue; the network resumed broadcasts again on March 3, 1986.

-First downfall and sequestration (1986–1989)
+First decline and sequestration (1986–1989)

-After the People Power Revolution which ousted the dictator Ferdinand Marcos and installed Corazon Aquino as president in February 1986, the stock and assets of RPN, IBC and BBC were sequestered by the Presidential Commission on Good Government (PCGG).
-President Corazon Aquino awarded BBC's Channel 2 frequency and its affiliates, through an executive order, to ABS-CBN, and RPN's and IBC's assets were turned over to the Government Communications Group and placed under the management of a Board of Administrators tasked to operate and manage its business and affairs subject to the control and supervision of Presidential Commission on Good Government.
+After the People Power Revolution that ousted dictator Ferdinand Marcos and installed Corazon Aquino as president in February 1986, the stock and assets of RPN, IBC, and BBC were sequestered by the Presidential Commission on Good Government (PCGG).
+President Corazon Aquino awarded BBC's Channel 2 frequency and its affiliates, through an executive order, to ABS-CBN.
+RPN's and IBC's assets were turned over to the Government Communications Group and placed under the management of a board of administrators, who were tasked with operating and managing its business and affairs, subject to control and supervision by the PCGG.

-The period saw a major decline for RPN as its resources became outdated and endured major mismanagement, which led to the network either shutting down or selling its stations.
-From being number 1 in the ratings, RPN's ratings slumped, due to the growth of GMA Radio-Television Arts and PTV, and more importantly as a result of ABS-CBN's meteoric rise to the number 1 spot in 1988.
+RPN experienced a major decline during this period, as its resources became outdated and endured major mismanagement, which led the network to either shut down or sell its stations.
+From being number one in the ratings, RPN's ratings slumped because of the growth of GMA Radio-Television Arts and PTV—and more importantly, as a result of ABS-CBN's meteoric rise to the number one spot in 1988.

-During the post-EDSA Revolution era, RPN launched the first Filipino-created animated series, Ang Panday.
-By 1989, some of RPN's programming such as John en Marsha and Superstar were cancelled, and TAPE Inc.'s daytime programs Eat Bulaga!, Agila and Coney Reyes on Camera (a co-production with Coney Reyes' CAN Television) moved under a co-production agreement to ABS-CBN, as they saw the resurgent network as a vital element in the sustaining of the three shows' success.
-By then, the once-dominant RPN had fallen to 4th place, trailing far behind ABS-CBN and GMA and locked in a losing battle with PTV for 3rd place.
+During the era after the People Power Revolution, RPN launched the first Filipino-created animated series, Ang Panday.
+By 1989, some of RPN's programming—such as John en Marsha and Superstar—was canceled; TAPE Inc.'s daytime programs Eat Bulaga!, Agila, and Coney Reyes on Camera (a coproduction with Coney Reyes' CAN Television) moved under a coproduction agreement to ABS-CBN, as it saw the resurgent network as a vital element in sustaining the three shows' success.
+By then, the once-dominant RPN had fallen to fourth place, trailing far behind ABS-CBN and GMA, and locked in a losing battle with PTV for third place.